RetroDECK/ES-DE/THEMES.md

     - Valid values are `horizontal` or `vertical`
     - Default is `horizontal`
 * `selectorImage` - type: PATH
     - Path to an optional selector image file which will be displayed for the currently selected item.
 The aspect ratio for this image will not be preserved, it will be stretched or squashed to the aspect ratio set by `itemSize`.
-Most common extensions are supported (including .svg, .jpg, .png, and unanimated .gif).
+Most common extensions are supported (including .svg, .jpg, .png, .webp and unanimated .gif).
 * `selectorRelativeScale` - type: FLOAT.
     - This property makes it possible to size the selector relative to the overall item size.
 This is mostly useful when combined with the `backgroundImage` property.
     - Minimum value is `0.2` and maximum value is `1`